dvornikita/fewshot_ensemble/README.md

 ```
 This command will generate 1000 5-shot problems, test previously learned feature extractor "wideresnet" on them and report mean accuracy with confidence intervals.
 To test 1-shot performance, run the command with `--data.test_shot=1`.

-## Training and ensembles with relations
+## Training and testing ensembles with relations
 For example, if you want to train a Robust ensemble of 10 ResNets on mini-ImageNet
 ```sh
 python ensembles/train.py --model.model_name=deep_robust10 --data.dataset=mini_imagenet --model.backbone=deep --ens.num_heads=10 --ens.relation_type=robust